TheSharkhead2/Project-Creator-2/README.md

 - Local file (included in binary) support for default templates
 - Support for having the project name be subbed into files.
 This can probably best be done through searching the text of each file for something like: "$PROJECT_NAME".
 This would let you do things like have templates that have classes named after the project itself.
 - Add git support (specifically a .gitignore to the latex templates)
+- Wakatime support?
+(Though I started using an editor that doesn't support Wakatime so this is low priority and also not that hard to implement)